HaranArbel/data-modeling-postgres/README.md

 # Data Modeling with Postgres

-This project is used to create a Postgres database optimized for analysing data on songs and user activity. this is done by first creating a star schema of the data, and then creating an ETL pipeline that transfers files in two local directories into the database tables.
+This project is used to create a Postgres database optimized for analyzing data on songs and user activity. this is done by first creating a star schema of the data, and then creating an ETL pipeline that transfers files in two local directories into the database tables.

 ## Project Files